Back to Recipes

 13

-Place the filled ramekins in a large baking pan (placing a piece of newspaper on the bottom of the pan keeps the water of the water bath from boiling) and very carefully (so as not to get any water in the lemon batter) fill the pan with hot water, so that the water is halfway up the ramekins.
-If you like, place the baking pan in the oven and then pour in the water; this will avoid you having to lift and move the baking pan after it is filled and risk splashing the water into the batter.
+Place the filled ramekins in a large baking pan (placing a piece of newspaper on the bottom of the pan helps prevent the water bath from boiling too vigorously).
+Carefully fill the pan with hot water so that the water is halfway up the ramekins, being careful not to get any water in the lemon batter.
+As an alternative, place the baking pan in the oven first, then pour in the water to avoid lifting and moving a full pan.

 14

 Bake for 40 – 45 minutes.
-The tops will be puffed up, maybe ½ to 1 inch (1 – 2 cm) above the rim of the ramekins, and a deep golden brown.
+The tops will be puffed up, about ½ to 1 inch (1 – 2 cm) above the rim of the ramekins, and a deep golden brown.

 15